-Where a director is also an alternate director he has an additional vote on behalf of his appointor who is not participating in a directors' meeting and would have been entitled to vote if they were participating in it.
-Whether a person acts solely as an alternate, or is a director also acting as an alternate director; for the purposes of determining whether a meeting quorum is present, he will count as one.
+Where a director is also an alternate director they have an additional vote on behalf of their appointor who is not participating in a directors' meeting and would have been entitled to vote if they were participating in it.
+Whether a person acts solely as an alternate, or is a director also acting as an alternate director; for the purposes of determining whether a meeting quorum is present, they will count as one.